Izaia Perese

-Izaia Perese (born 17 May 1997) is an Australian professional rugby player who plays centre and wing for Leicester Tigers in England's Premiership Rugby.
-He previously played for the Super Rugby club, Waratahs and the Australia national team.

-He started his professional career in rugby union, playing as an outside back for the Queensland Reds in Super Rugby and for in the National Rugby Championship.
-He has also played for Bayonne in France's Top 14 and Brisbane Broncos in the NRL, the Australian rugby league competition.
+Izaia Perese (born 17 May 1997) is an Australian rugby player who plays centre and wing for the in the Super Rugby and the Australia national team.
+He previously played rugby league for the Brisbane Broncos in the National Rugby League (NRL), although he began his career in rugby union playing as an outside back for the Queensland Reds in Super Rugby and for in the National Rugby Championship.